-To give to our meals an exotic touch, we can make use of cayenne which is obtained from the very mature pungent red peppers, once they habe been dried off and ground.
+To give to our meals an exotic touch, we can make use of cayenne which is obtained from the very mature pungent red peppers, once they have been dried off and ground.

-Paprika and red hot peppers, for their content in salicilates and capsicine, possess analgesic properties, being very appropriate to calm the pains of the rheumatic illnesses, neuralgias or postoperative pains.
+Paprika and red hot peppers, for their content in salicylates and capsaicin, possess analgesic properties, being very appropriate to calm the pains of the rheumatic illnesses, neuralgias or postoperative pains.
 An external popular remedy consists in mixing paprika with some salt and dissolving it in water.
 Placing it with a gauze above the aching articulations during one hour, more or less, it will alleviate the pain.

-There are many creams that contain capsaicine to apply them in external use, in the treatment of the pain or affections of the skin, as psoriasis, herpes, etc.
+There are many creams that contain capsaicin to apply them in external use, in the treatment of the pain or affections of the skin, as psoriasis, herpes, etc.

 Sometimes they produce adverse reactions and they should be used with caution, especially avoiding the contact with the eyes, which will produce an intense pain.
 A better way to get its effects is ingesting these foods in our meals.

 Pungent peppers have been used and they are continued using thoroughly as natural remedies.
-They are used in cases of bronchial congestion, as expectorants to liberate the lungs from mucosities, arthritis, etc.
+They are used in cases of bronchial congestion, as expectorants to liberate the lungs from mucositis, arthritis, etc.

 Peppers for cancer treatment